GaloisInc/mctrace/docs/README-release.md

 Once compiled, the platform API implementation can be provided to the `mctrace` as the `--library` argument when invoking the `mctrace` tool.

-For demonstration purposes, a simple platform API implementation for PowerPC Linux user space is available in the Docker image at `/mctrace-test/examples/library/PPC` and includes both source and object code.
+For demonstration purposes, simple platform API implementations for PowerPC and `x86_64` Linux user space are available in the Docker image at `/mctrace-test/examples/library/PPC` and `/mctrace-test/examples/library/X86`, respectively, and include both source and object code.

 Supported Dtrace API
 --------------------